scottrlarson/profession/content/home/about.md

 +++
 <div class="alert-container">Please note that I will be closed from 12/30/19 to 1/5/2020 for the holidays.
 Please contact me and let me know what day you would like your device serviced after 1/6/2020.
 I will return your message when I return to the office on 1/6/2020.
 Have a happy and peaceful new year!!!</div>

 <div class="alert-container">Are you being affected by the Northern California fires?
 If you are a first responder for the Northern California fires, or a victim of a <a href="updates/update-fema-scam">FEMA Scam</a>, or need help <a href="services/data/recovery">recovering lost, or damaged data</a>, I can help. <a href="#contact">Contact me</a> to setup a free evaluation of your situation.
-First Responders & Fire victims receive 25% off, use the FIRE25 code when contacting me.</div>
+First Responders & Fire victims receive 25% off, use the FIRE25 code paying for any service, I will take 25% off your bill of service.</div>

 <div class="panel-group" id="accordion">
   <div class="panel panel-default">